sciactive/pnotify/README.md

 * `textTrusted: false`<br>
   Whether to trust the text or escape its contents.
 (Not allow HTML.)
 * `styling: 'brighttheme'`<br>
   What styling classes to use.
-(Can be 'brighttheme', 'bootstrap3', 'bootstrap4', or a styling object.
-See the source in PNotifyStyleMaterial.html for the properties in a style object.)
+(Can be 'brighttheme', 'material', 'bootstrap3', 'bootstrap4', or a styling object.)
 * `icons: 'brighttheme'`<br>
-  What icons classes to use (Can be 'brighttheme', 'bootstrap3', 'fontawesome4', 'fontawesome5', or an icon object.
-See the source in PNotifyStyleMaterial.html for the properties in an icon object.)
+  What icons classes to use (Can be 'brighttheme', 'material', 'bootstrap3', 'fontawesome4', 'fontawesome5', or an icon object.)
 * `addClass: ''`<br>
   Additional classes to be added to the notice.
 (For custom styling.)
 * `cornerClass: ''`<br>